-Pursuant to the Amendment, the Company sold the following securities: to the New Investor, a Senior Secured Convertible Debenture due May 27, 2021 having an original principal amount of \$250,000 (singly a " Debenture " and collectively with any similar securities issued in the future, the " Debentures "), and to the Original Investor, a Debenture due May 27, 2021 having an original principal amount of \$200,000 (in May 2016, the Original Investor purchased the Initial Debenture having an original principal amount of \$3,500,000), and to the Original Investor, warrants (the " Warrants ") to purchase up to a maximum of 750,000 shares (prior to any required adjustment) of the Company's common stock (singly a " Common Share " and collectively the " Common Shares ") at an initial per-share exercise price of \$0.20 (in May 2016, the Original Investor received Warrants to purchase up to a maximum of 13,125,000 Common Shares at the foregoing exercise price).
+Pursuant to the Amendment, the Company sold the following securities: to the New Investor, a Debenture due May 27, 2021 having an original principal amount of \$250,000, and to the Original Investor, a Debenture due May 27, 2021 having an original principal amount of \$200,000 and to the Original Investor, Warrants to purchase up to a maximum of 750,000 Common Shares (prior to any required adjustment) at an initial per-share exercise price of \$0.20.

-The Debenture and the Warrant include a reset provision whereby the investor is entitled to reset the conversion price of the Debenture and the Warrant in the event that the Company issues securities priced below the conversion price of the Debenture or the Warrant.
-The Company has analyzed the reset provision of the Debenture and Warrant and calculated the fair market value of the ensuing derivative liability, as discussed in Note 8.
+The Debentures and the Warrants include a reset provision whereby the investor is entitled to reset the conversion price of the Debentures and the Warrants in the event that the Company issues securities priced below the conversion price of the Debentures and the Warrants.
+The Company has analyzed the reset provision of the Debentures and the Warrants and calculated the fair market value of the ensuing derivative liability, as discussed in Note 8.

-In conjunction with the Amendment, the Company incurred legal costs of \$35,699, which were recorded as debt discount and offset against the carrying value of the Debentures.
-The Company also recorded debt discount in the amount of \$414,300 related to the conversion feature associated with these debentures.
+In conjunction with the Amendment, the Company incurred legal costs of \$35,699, which have been recorded as deferred financing costs and are offset against the carrying value of the Debentures.
+Related debt discount in the amount of \$414,300 was recorded.

-The Company recognized \$146,651 of debt discount amortization related to all of the Debentures during the three months ended August 31, 2016.
-The Company recognized \$154,318 of debt discount amortization respectively during the six months ended August 31, 2016.
-There was no debt discount amortization recognized by the Company during the three and six months ended August 31, 2015.
+The Company recognized \$157,584 and \$9,027 in discount and deferred finance cost amortization related to all of the Debentures during the three months ended November 30, 2016.
+The Company recognized \$303,889 and \$17,040 in discount and deferred finance cost amortization respectively during the nine months ended November 30, 2016.
+There was no debt discount amortization recognized by the Company during the three and nine months ended November 30, 2015.

-8. Derivative Liability
+8. Derivative Liabilities

 The debentures and related warrants issued by the Company contain a price-reset provision (the "Reset Provision") that gives rise to a derivative liability.
-The Company has measured its derivative liability at fair value and recognized the derivative value as a long-term liability and recorded the derivative value on its consolidated balance sheet.
+The Company has measured its derivative liability at fair value and recognized the derivative value as a current liability and recorded the derivative value on its consolidated balance sheet.
 The derivative is valued primarily using a binomial latticed-based model based on unobservable inputs that are supported by little to no market activity.
 These inputs represent management's best estimate of what market participants would use in pricing the liability at the measurement date and thus are classified as Level 3.
 Changes in the fair values of the derivative are recognized as earnings or losses in the current period.

-The fair values of derivative liability related to the Reset Provision contained within the debentures as of May 27, 2016, and as of August 31, 2016 were estimated on the transaction dates and balance sheet dates under the following assumptions:
+The fair values of derivative liability related to the Reset Provision contained within the debentures as of May 27, 2016, and as of November 30, 2016, were estimated on the transaction dates and balance sheet dates under the following assumptions:

-May 27, 2016 Issuances/ Changes August 31, 2016 Shares of common stock issuable upon exercise of warrant 21,875,000 2,812,500 24,687,500 Estimated market value of common stock on measurement date \$ 0.26 \$ (0.01) \$ 0.25 Exercise price \$ 0.16 \$ - \$ 0.16 Risk free interest rate 1.37% (0.45)% 0.92% Expected dividend yield 0.00% 0.00% 0.00% Expected volatility 306.96% (7.77)% 299.19% Expected exercise term in years 4.992 0.01 4.740
+May 27, 2016 Issuances/ Changes November 30, 2016 Shares of common stock issuable upon exercise of debt 21,875,000 2,812,500 24,687,500 Estimated market value of common stock on measurement date \$ 0.26 \$ (0.06) \$ 0.20 Exercise price \$ 0.16 \$ - \$ 0.16 Risk free interest rate 1.37% 0.03% 1.40% Expected dividend yield 0.00% 0.00% 0.00% Expected volatility 306.96% 298.61% 605.57% Expected exercise term in years 4.99 0.00 4.49

-The fair values of derivative liability related to the Reset Provision contained within the warrant as of May 27, 2016, the date of issuance, and as of August 31, 2016 were estimated on the transaction dates and balance sheet dates under the following assumptions:
+The fair values of derivative liability related to the Reset Provision contained within the warrants as of May 27, 2016, the date of issuance, and as of November 30, 2016, were estimated on the transaction dates and balance sheet dates under the following assumptions: